NEWS

 Our courses are normally held at the National Oceanography Centre in Southampton and will take place as below:

-The fee for courses starting in 2024 is £1,375 + VAT
+The fee for courses starting in 2024 is £1,375 and in 2025 will be £1,400, both + VAT

 The course programme is outlined below, but for further information or to book places, please contact Peter Bingham at IDG Maritime Ltd: